-Complainant: One who submits an informal or formal complaint of Sexual Misconduct to a Title IX Coordinator, or to any Mandated Reporters as described on page 7 of this Policy.
+Complainant: One who submits an informal or formal complaint of Sexual Misconduct to a Title IX Coordinator, or to any Mandated Reporters.
 A Complainant may or may not be an Alleged Victim.

 Consent: An affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other(s) to engage in the sexual activity.
+Lack of protest or resistance does not mean consent, nor does silence mean consent.
+Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.
-It is not an excuse that the person accused of Sexual Misconduct was reckless or intoxicated and, therefore, did not realize the incapacity of the other.
+It is not an excuse that the person accused of sexual misconduct was reckless or intoxicated and, therefore, did not realize the incapacity of the other.
 The following are essential components of Consent:

 - 1. Informed and reciprocal: All persons must demonstrate a clear and mutual understanding of the nature and scope of the act to which they are consenting and a willingness to do the same thing and at the same time. - 2.
 Freely and actively given: Consent cannot be obtained through the use of force, coercion, threats, intimidation or pressuring, or by taking advantage of the incapacitation of another individual. - 3.
 Mutually understandable: Communication regarding consent consists of mutually understandable words and/or actions that indicate a mutually unambiguous willingness to engage in sexual activity.
 Consent may not be inferred from silence, passivity, lack of resistance, or lack of active response.
 An individual who does not physically resist or verbally refuse sexual activity is not necessarily giving consent.
-Relying solely upon non-verbal communication can lead to a false conclusion as to whether consent was sought or given. - 4.
-Capacity to Consent: A person under the age of 18 does not have the legal capacity to consent.
+Relying solely upon non-verbal communication can lead to a false conclusion as to whether consent was sought or given.

+4. Capacity to Consent: A person under the age of 18 does not have the legal capacity to consent.
 The state of California considers sexual intercourse with a minor (under age 18) to be unlawful.
 (Cal.
 Penal Code §261.5) A person who engages in sexual intercourse with a person under age 18 does so without effective consent as defined by this Policy.
 Also, in order to give consent, a person must not be mentally or physically incapacitated (see definition of Incapacitation below).